kudobuzz/event-tagmanager-php/README.md

     $eventTagManger->addTagsOnInstall($requiredTags);
 ```

-You can pass additional tages by default these tags are added
+You can pass additional tags, by default these tags are added on install
+"interest-category-{platform}”
+"interest-product-{app}”
+“freemium”
+"plan-free-{app}"